Updated: Jan 22

 It is possible to schedule repairs outside of peak times

 Increase in asset life expectancy

 Performance improvements for equipment

-Organizing inventory so as to reduce inventory costs (apart from ordering a part before a repair, you can do the repair ahead of time)
+Organizing inventory to reduce inventory costs (apart from ordering a part before a repair, you can repair ahead of time)

 Some of the stated benefits come at a price.
 Visual inspections are insufficient for determining when certain maintenance activities should be performed.
 Therefore, the CBM utilizes multiple sensors to determine when maintenance is necessary.

 To begin with, these sensors must be purchased and installed.
 In addition, managers and staff need to be trained on how to interpret and analyze all of the data that comes in (and act accordingly).